evemuproject/evemu_web_portal/README.txt

 Also the gameserver database is required.
 You should also change the config.php according to your server's database name, host, user and password.

+If you already have an evemu database and you have an admin user you should not execute install script, as it only creates and admin account.